 - CC (carbon copy) is not the same as BCC (blind carbon copy), if you want the audience of your mass email to feel special, don’t forget to ensure all parties are in the BCC column.

 - Perception.
 Read, re-read, and if warranted read aloud your email prior to sending.
-It is your responsibility as the sender to interrupt possible ways your written words can be perceived.
+It is your responsibility as the sender to interpret possible ways your written words can be perceived.

 - Thx.
 Ttyl.
 NP.
 Fyi.
 Abbreviations are the enemy when constructing a professional email.
 It can often be perceived as disrespectful, and to be frank looks like you were too busy or lazy to take your time with the email content.